jckleiner/notion-backup/README.md

 That's it.
 GitHub Actions will now run your workflow regularly at your defined time interval.

-## Troubleshoot
+## Troubleshooting

 ### Dropbox

-If you get the exception: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your access token and run the application again.
+If you get the exception: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your Dropbox access token and run the application again.